fiso64/slsk-batchdl/README.md

 (like what you would enter into the soulseek search bar), or a comma-separated list of properties like 'title=Song Name, artist=Artist Name, length=215'.

-The following properties are allowed:
+The following properties are accepted:
 ```
 title
 artist